Search

 A diagram of the smart contract architecture

-The main Rollup contract.
-The operator commits blocks and provides a ZK proof which is validated by the Verifier contract then processes transactions.
+The main contract defining the Layer 2.
+The operator commits blocks and provides a ZK proof which is validated by the Verifier contract and then processes transactions.
 During batch execution it processes L1 --> L2 and L2 --> L1 transactions.
 This contract stores the following tokens: ETH.

 Can be upgraded by: